 If you’re having problems at home you may feel like you’ve no option but to leave.
-If you’re worried for your safety if you stay or you’ve been thrown out, try to go somewhere you feel safe, like a relative or friend’s house.
+Go to someone you trust for help.
+Contact the Housing Executive or your social worker, if you have one, for a place to stay.

 Talk it over

 Maybe you’ve had a big bust up with someone at home and it feels like you can’t go back.
 People say things in the heat of the moment that they don’t really mean and once you’ve cooled off things might seem different.

 If you’ve run away from home your parents or carers will be worried.
 They’ll want to know that you’re okay.
 Give them a call.
 If you don’t have credit you can usually reverse the charges.
 There are several reverse charge numbers that you can call from your mobile.
 Try 08000 686 323 or 0800 738 3773.
 You can record your name so whoever answers will know the call is from you.

 If there’s been a big argument at home, you may need to have someone independent help you get past it.
 Mediation might help.
 In mediation an independent person can help people who are in a disupte work out their differences and come to an agreement.
 Your school or college might have a mediation service for families and carers – check with a teacher or counsellor.
 Charities for young people or parents may be able to arrange mediation to help you to deal with any problems and return home.

 Sometimes, no matter what steps you take, it’s not going to be a good idea to go back home.
 If you don’t feel safe or welcome at home or you’re worried about ruining your relationship with your family or carers you might feel it's better to move out.

 In an emergency, contact the Housing Executive or Social Services.
 These organisations have a legal responsibility to help a person who is homeless and under the age of 18.
 If you're 18 or older, they may still be able to help.